3D narrow-azimuth streamer survey

 The survey is a narrow-azimuth marine streamer acquisition with 8 receiver cables of length 5.5 km.
-There are 5186 shots in total with 20% utilised per iterations.
+There are 5186 shots in total in the test area with one fifth randomly selected per iteration of the XWITM algorithm.

 Single receiver cable from survey